WHO: Monkeypox cases in Europe have tripled in last 2 weeks

 “Urgent and coordinated action is imperative if we are to turn a corner in the race to reverse the ongoing spread of this disease,” Kluge said.

-To date, more than 5,000 monkeypox cases have been reported from 51 countries worldwide, according to the U.S. Centers for Disease Control and Prevention.
-Kluge said the number of infections in Europe represents about 90% of the global total, noting that 31 countries in the WHO’s European region have now identified cases.
+To date, more than 5,000 monkeypox cases have been reported from 51 countries worldwide that don’t normally report the disease, according to the U.S. Centers for Disease Control and Prevention.
+Kluge said the number of infections in Europe represents about 90% of the global total, with 31 countries in the WHO’s European region having identified cases.

-Kluge said data reported to the WHO show that 99% of cases have been in men — and that the majority of those have been in men that have sex with men.
+Kluge said data reported to the WHO show that 99% of cases have been in men — the majority in men that have sex with men.
 But he said there were now “small numbers” of cases among household contacts, including children.
 Most people reported symptoms including a rash, fever, fatigue, muscle pain, vomiting and chills.

-Scientists warn anyone who is in close physical contact with someone who has monkeypox or their clothing or bedsheets is at risk of infection, regardless of their sexual orientation.
-Vulnerable populations like children and pregnant women are thought to be more likely to suffer severe disease.
+Scientists warn anyone who is in close physical contact with someone who has monkeypox or their clothing or bedsheets is at risk of infection.
+Vulnerable populations like children and pregnant women are thought more likely to suffer severe disease.

 About 10% of patients were hospitalized for treatment or to be isolated, and one person was admitted to an intensive care unit.
 No deaths have been reported.